reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/powershell-OneDrive-Sharing-settings-Copilot.md

 ### OneDriveDefaultShareLinkScope

-Gets or sets default share link scope for Loop and Whiteboard files on OneDrive sites.
+Gets or sets default share link scope for files on OneDrive sites.

 The valid values are:

-Anyone
+* Anyone
-Organization
+* Organization
-SpecificPeople
+* SpecificPeople
-Uninitialized
+* Uninitialized

 ### OneDriveDefaultShareLinkRole

-Gets or sets default share link role for Loop and Whiteboard files on OneDrive sites.
+Gets or sets default share link role for files on OneDrive sites.

 Note: Although the values below may be viewable in Powershell, only View OR Edit may be set at this time.